Effects of climate change on mutualisms and multi-trophic interactions

 Nelson & Mooney 2021, Annals of the Entomological Society of America

 Trade-offs in seed dispersal and fruit defense

 Plants face contrasting selective pressures to attract mutualists but deter antagonists.
 Although many plants produce rewards (e.g., fleshy fruits or elaiosomes) to attract animals to disperse their seeds, fruits are also vulnerable to attack by pre- and post-dispersal seed predators and pathogens.
 Currently, I am investigating the causes and consequences of variation in plant allocation to seed dispersal and fruit defense, both in eastern U.S. deciduous forests and in the tropics.
 I have found that the effectiveness of seed dispersal services provided by ants, which disperse >11,000 plant species globally, is strongly reduced by defensive secondary metabolites in fruits.
 Secondary metabolites not only reduce seed dispersal quantity, but they also alter seed dispersal quality through changes to how ants handle and where they deposit seeds on the forest floor.
-Three first-author manuscripts based on this work are currently in preparation and expected to be published within the next year.

 Nelson & Whitehead 2021, TREE

 Nelson et al. 2019, Current Opinion in Insect Science